 Evidence based guidelines, where they exist, are used to inform clinical timeframes.
 Shorter timeframes for appropriate investigations, consultations and treatment can provide an improved experience for people and their whānau and better cancer outcomes.
-The three steps shown below are a guide for health providers/professionals and the person and their whānau on the optimal timeframes for being assessed and receiving treatment.
+The three steps shown below are a guide for health providers/professionals and the person/whānau on the optimal timeframes for being assessed and receiving treatment.
+These timeframes are based on expert advice and consultation with the New Zealand Gynaecological Cancer Group.